 Employers….hint, hint.
 Offer healthy foods instead and you will see productivity soar due to improved quality of life.

 Eating at least 5 servings of fruits and vegetables a day improved work productivity by 25%.
 Let that thought expand.

 Can you imagine how worthwhile workplace vegetables in the break room might be?
 Less staff might be required to do the same amount of work.
 Less cost!

-Why aren’t more of these trials like these being done?
+Why aren’t more of these trials being done?
 Funding.
-The vast majority of research today is funded by what you might guess.
-Drug companies(7)
+The vast majority of research today is funded by what you might guess-Drug companies.

 75% of clinical research is funded by pharmaceutical companies.
 And they are getting very, very rich.
 They don’t care if you are eating healthy.
 In fact, they probably hope you aren’t.